ATlexEide/Discord-bot/README.md

 # discordbot
-figuring out how to make a discord bot
+Figuring out how to make a discord bot